dotnet/arcade-services/README.md

 - [Green checkmark] Current build is good.

-- [Yellow bang] There are issues with this channel.
-The message at the top of the channel’s page will give you more information as to the issue with the channel, but most likely is one of the following issues:
+- [Yellow bang] There are issues with this build.
+The message at the top of the build's page will give you more information as to the issue, but most likely is one of the following issues:
   - The repository is not running the latest version of the Arcade toolset.
 Older versions of the Arcade toolset are incompatible with determining the state of the build.
   - Latest builds are failing